 - Avenger -- Avenger has been the U.S. Army’s premier line-of-sight, mobile, shoot-on-the-move, short-range air defense system.
 Boeing has expanded Avenger capabilities by developing derivatives that provide adaptive force protection solutions, and developed an open architecture based on a universal weapons interface concept that enables integration of a variety of weapons – missiles, rockets, guns, and future weapons – on a single platform.

-- Directed Energy Systems (DES) -- Key DES programs include the High Energy Laser Mobile Demonstrator (HEL MD) and the Mk 38 Tactical Laser Weapon System.
-Boeing is investing its own money in several additional efforts that will provide innovative and effective directed energy solutions for defense and security applications.
+- Directed Energy Systems (DES) -- Boeing is leading the industry in the field of directed energy, demonstrating the capability to provide counter rocket, artillery and mortar (C-RAM) and unmanned aerial vehicle (C-UAV) and counter Information surveillance and reconnaissance (C-ISR) threat defense using high energy lasers.
+Key programs include the High Energy Laser Mobile Demonstrator (HEL MD), Navy Solid State Laser Technology Maturation program, the Mk 38 Tactical Laser Weapon System and the Air Force Research Laboratory Space Surveillance System.
+Boeing is funding additional efforts that will provide innovative and effective directed energy solutions for force protection defense and security applications.

 - Ground-based Midcourse Defense (GMD) -- Boeing is the prime contractor for GMD, the United States' only operational defense against long-range ballistic missiles, and holds the Development and Sustainment Contract for the system.
 Boeing oversees development, testing, deployment, operations and sustainment of the ground-based system to detect, track and destroy long-range ballistic missiles in their midcourse phase of flight.